alianza/portfolio-v2/content/projects/2022-02-01-e-flux_road.md

 ---
 # Road.io (Formerly E-Flux)

 My first project via Team Rockstars IT was at Road.io (Formerly E-Flux).
 My position at Road.io was full-stack web developer within their initially small development team.
-E-Flux is a company that makes software to support and manage the charging of electric vehicles by facilitating communication between chargers with thousands of customers and various providers who license (whitelabel) our software.
+E-Flux is a company that makes software to support and manage the charging of electric vehicles by facilitating communication between chargers with thousands of customers and various providers who license (whitelabel) our software!

 - - -